Ph.D. Application Process

 Duke's Biology Graduate program ranks among the very top in the country.

-We admit students for the fall semester only, and our goal is provide a collegial, intimate, and intellectually vibrant learning environment.
-Your GPA, GRE scores, faculty recommendations and personal statement are viewed and assessed by several professors in our department, including persons knowledgeable in your area of interest.
+We admit students in the fall semester, with the goal of providing a collegial, intimate, and intellectually vibrant learning environment.
+Your application will be viewed by several professors in our department, including faculty knowledgeable in your area of interest.
 We use a holistic selection process, valuing your experiences and interests.

 Each year we matriculate ten to twelve new candidates to our doctoral program.
 You can apply to our Ph.D. program through the Duke Graduate School.
 See the Graduate School websites for procedures and deadlines.

 To give your application its best shot, we strongly recommend that you reach out to potential mentors and advisors prior to submitting your application.
 Simply send them an e-mail!
 Clearly indicate which lab(s) you are interested in in your application and statement of purpose.
 This helps us ensure that your application will get reviewed by everyone you might be interested in working with.

 For some extra tips on how to write the best possible graduate school application, check out this article by Science Magazine.

 Before applying to Biology, please be sure it is the department of the labs you are interested in.
 For example, if you are interested in Dr. Jane Doe’s lab, but she is in Duke’s Department of Neurobiology, and you apply to Duke Biology, your application will get misdirected.
 If in doubt, please ask us directly: email@example.com

 We recognize that every application is more than just the sum of quantitative measures like GPAs, and have implemented a holistic review process that takes into account not only your academic credentials, but your profile as a whole.
 Applicants to the Duke Biology Ph.D. program will be evaluated on the basis of the following information provided in your application:

 - Your research experience